 Career and Salary Outlook

-The U.S. Bureau of Labor Statistics (BLS) has predicted a 33 percent decline in jobs for photographic process workers and process machine operators, including digital photo technicians, from 2014 to 2024.
+The U.S. Bureau of Labor Statistics (BLS) has predicted a 18 percent decline in jobs for photographic process workers and process machine operators, including digital photo technicians, from 2016 to 2026.
 This may be partially due to the increased use of photo editing software by consumers and photographers.
-According to the BLS, the median annual wage for photographic process workers and process machine operators was $26,590 in May 2015.
-Many digital photo technicians are employed by hospital photo-imaging laboratories, scientific research establishments, or mini-printing labs (www.bls.gov).
+According to the BLS, the median annual wage for photographic process workers and process machine operators was $27,480 in May 2017.
+Many digital photo technicians are employed by hospital photo-imaging laboratories, scientific research establishments or mini-printing labs (www.bls.gov).

 Alternate Career Options

 Camera and Photographic Equipment Repairers

 Technicians who fine-tune and repair cameras or commercial film and video equipment usually need an associate's degree in a relevant area to enter the field.
 They may also receive on-the-job training that takes place over an extended period of time.
-The BLS has projected a 5%, or as fast as average, growth in job opportunities for professionals employed in the field between 2014 and 2024.
-As of May 2015, camera and photographic equipment repairers were paid median annual wages of $40,620 (www.bls.gov).
+The BLS has projected a 2%, or as fast as average, growth in job opportunities for professionals employed in the field between 2016 and 2026.
+As of May 2017, camera and photographic equipment repairers were paid a median annual wage of $40,770 (www.bls.gov).

 Prepress Technicians and Workers

 Prepress technicians and workers, who are sometimes referred to as preflight technicians, use computer technology to format images and text and create print-ready pages.
 They may also use photographic procedures to produce offset, water-repellant printing plates.
-An associate degree or other postsecondary credential is usually needed to enter the field, where employment opportunities nationwide are expected to decline by 25% from 2014 to 2024, according to the BLS.
+An associate's degree or other postsecondary credential is usually needed to enter the field, where employment opportunities nationwide are expected to decline by 20% from 2016 to 2026, according to the BLS.
 Mitigating factors include a decreasing demand for printed materials and an increased interest in digital publications.
-The BLS also reports that, as of May 2015, prepress technicians earned median annual wages of $38,720 (www.bls.gov).
+The BLS also reports that, as of May 2017, prepress technicians earned a median annual wage of $39,910 (www.bls.gov).